barbarer/py4e-int/_sources/06-strings/06-debugging.rst

 .. code-block:: python

    if line.startswith('#'):

+.. fillintheblank:: str-debug-fitb-string
+    :practice: T

+    What string method is used to prevent errors?

+    - :[Ss]tartswith: Correct!
+The string method startswith can be used as an extra check to prevent errors.
+      :.*: Try again!

 Another way is to safely write the ``if`` statement using the *guardian* pattern and make sure the second logical